-During 2016, the members of our compensation committee were Mr. Bate and Dr. Galakatos, each of whom is an independent director.
-None of our executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of our compensation committee during the fiscal year ended December 31, 2016.
+During 2017, the members of our compensation committee were Mr. Bate and Dr. Nicholas Galakatos through June 7, 2017, and Mr. Kishbauch, Mr. Bate and Ms. George thereafter, each of whom is an independent director or, in the case of Dr. Galakatos, was an independent director prior to his departure from our Board.
+None of our executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of our compensation committee during the fiscal year ended December 31, 2017.